What: leaves, ripe berries

 Black nightshade (Solanum ptychanthum) leaves.

-Spring up uninvited just about anywhere some bare, fertile waits, black nightshades with its tiny white flowers, clusters of black berries, and small leaves can grow 3’ to 4’ tall and just as wide between spring and the first frost of winter.
-The leaves are lanceolate or elliptic in shape with smooth edges..
+The leaves are lanceolate or elliptic in shape with smooth edges.
 Looking closely at the flowers, the petals are revealed to be folded backwards, an indication you are looking at the mellow-flavored Solanum ptychanthum aka American nightshade.
 The berries of this plant start out green with white spots but quickly turn black and edible.
 Birds love these berries which is why the plant quickly gets spread far and wide via bird poop.
-The main edible portion of Solanum ptychanthum are its leaves which I love cooked in curry sauce then poured over chicken and rice.
+You'll find flowers, unripe berries, and ripe berries all at the same time on a single plants as it continuously produces its tiny fruit all summer long.